sparser/sparser/README.md

 TODO
 ======
-- Checks for no nested loops or switches
-- Update docs
-- upload to pip

-After release
 - Nested loops (will need to rewrite major parts as a string gobbler)
 - Inline loops (If a loop is not adjacent to \n on both sides, we should not automatically newline it)
 - Cleanup the building of the AST